mgencur/edg-examples/endpoints/readme.txt

    (src/main/resources/edg.properties).
 Modify it to point to your EDG installation (default values should be fine for most cases)

-3) Build the applications by running this command:
+3) Build the example application in its directory:

     mvn package assembly:single